 Can you believe that it’s that time of year… again…

-And every year things change.
-Not just in our lives but tax, estate, trust and other laws change too.
-Sometimes they matter to you.
-So, we’ve put together an updated article to help you to think about the end of the year and a bit about the future of your legacy, protecting your heirs, your estate planning, and even “elder law” issues related to you or a loved one.
+Yes.
+Almost every year there are important changes, not just in our lives but also with respect to tax, estate, trust and other laws.
+Sometimes those changes matter to you and you need to do an update.
+Sometimes not and you can leave your will, trusts, and documents as they are.
+To help you know, we’ve put together information to help you think about the end of the year and a bit about the future of your legacy, protecting your heirs, your estate planning, and even “elder law” issues related to you or a loved one throughout 2025 and beyond.

-Once again in 2022, actual and proposed changes in state law and in the federal law have made end of year issues and decisions important, difficult, and unpredictable.
-While there is not much time left in 2022 to complete vital end‑of‑year tasks (including estate planning like will or trust updates, gifts to children, grandchildren, or others), and that 2022/23 may offer clients an opportunity to do real planning before the next round of changes currently slated for December 31, 2025.
-However, we’ll watch the midterm and presidential elections in 2023 and 2024 closely for how they will effect you.
+Once again in 2024, actual and proposed changes in state law and in the federal law are worth knowing.
+There is not much time left in 2024 to complete vital end‑of‑year tasks such as gifts to children, grandchildren, or others, so if you plan on doing gifting, read on.
+Also, 2025 may offer clients an opportunity to do real and effective updates and planning before the next round of changes currently slated for December 31, 2025.
+But plan ahead as congress may enact changes following the election but before the end of 2025.

 But gifting at the end of the year (or at any time) isn’t the only issue.
-There are many strategies to protect a surviving spouse or heirs from litigation and creditors, and in the case of our children – even from divorce.
-We can also create planning now in order to simplify the process, and to minimize fees and taxes at death.
+There are many strategies to protect a surviving spouse or heirs from litigation and creditors, and in the case of our children – even from bankrupsty, divorce, car accidents, lawsuits and other litigation.
+We can also create estate planning now in order to simplify the process, and to minimize fees and taxes at death.

 So let’s help to prioritize your options and make a few suggestions.
-Not all of these techniques will be right for you, but it is better to know more about them so that you can make an informed decisions now and in the future.
+Not all of these techniques will be right for you, but it is better to know more about them so that you can make informed decisions now and over the next few months and year.

-1. Annual Gifts to Children, Grandchildren, and Others.
-First, if you wish to make gifts to children, grandchildren or other members of the family (even unrelated friends can be included) the Internal Revenue Code currently allows you to gift up to $16,000.00 per person in 2022 ($17,000 per person in 2023).
+First, if you wish to make gifts to children, grandchildren or other members of the family (even unrelated friends can be included) the Internal Revenue Code currently allows you to gift up to $18,000.00 per person in 2024 ($19,000 per person in 2025).
 In addition, if you're married, each spouse can also gift to as many individuals as he or she wishes.
 That makes this a very powerful technique for moving significant assets to the next generation and free from estate and gift taxation.
 See the examples below.

 NOTE: This number can (and does often) change so check back here periodically to see what Congress and the IRS has done to help or hurt taxpayers.

-Example: A married couple could, therefore, give up to $32,000.00 in 2022 to a child and/or grandchild AND, if you wanted to, you could do the same to your grandchild's spouse & their children.
+Example: In 2025, a married couple can therefore, give up to $38,000.00 to a child and/or grandchild AND, if you wanted to, you could do the same to your child's spouse & each of their children.
 These gifts can also be outright or gifted to a custom trust that you create, a 529 plan, or to UTMA account.

 NOTE: That's quite a bit of money that can be moved out of your estate each year and there are specific rules regarding "prefunding" 529 plans with gifts.

-EXCLUSIVE TIP: Make sure that the gift "checks" are cashed before the end of the year or the IRS can argue that it was not a completed gift in that tax year
+EXCLUSIVE BONUSTIP: Make sure that the gift "checks" are cashed before the end of the year or the IRS can argue that it was not a completed gift in that tax year

 PRO TAX TIP: If you’re making a gift of appreciated stock (in your own company or a publicly traded company) or other appreciated assets be sure to consult us and/or your income tax advisor as your children will get your tax basis in the property.
 (That means that they may incur capital gains taxes when the stock is sold.)
 Once again, these gifts need to be completed before the end of any tax year.